megaacheyounes/harmonycc/README.md

-# harmonycc
+# HarmonyOs custome component
-HarmonyOs custome components demo
+Sample HarmonyOs app with 2 custome components

 #### this app has two custome component: